daniel-rhoades/acs-engine-terraform/README.md

 In the above example you'll need to replace the placeholder values:

-* SSH-KEY - Private SSH key matching the public key given to the cluster during setup, e.g. ~/.ssh/id_rsa;
+* `SSH-KEY` - Private SSH key matching the public key given to the cluster during setup, e.g. `~/.ssh/id_rsa`;
-* MASTER-PUBLIC-IP - Find the master VM in the Azure portal, the public IP address will be attached to it.
+* `MASTER-PUBLIC-IP` - Find the master VM in the Azure portal, the public IP address will be attached to it.

 Then test the connection using `kubectl get nodes`, which should return a list of our 2 nodes (1 master and 1 worker).
 You're done, you can now deploy your own pods, for example: